miielab/miienlp/examples/text_cleaning.md

 ```

 ### Clean Vectors input.yaml Example
-If you want to use the cleaning txt file to feed into WordEmbedding package, you have to set your yaml file like this:
+If you want to feed the `cleaning.txt` file to feed into the `WordEmbedding` package, you have to set your yaml as follows:

 ```